Arpita0723/buggy-code-classifier/README.md

 └── README.md

-🔧 How It Works
+How It Works
-prepare_dataset.py
+prepare_dataset.py:
-Generates labeled code snippets (buggy or clean)

-Saves them to dataset.csv
+      Generates labeled code snippets (buggy or clean) Saves them to dataset.csv

-train_model.py
+train_model.py:
       Vectorizes code snippets using TF-IDF
       Trains a Logistic Regression classifier
       Saves the trained model and vectorizer

-predict.py
+predict.py:
       Accepts user input (Python code)
       Vectorizes it using the saved vectorizer
       Uses the model to predict if the code is buggy or clean

-💻 How to Run
+How to Run
-Make sure you have Python installed.
-Then:

 1. Install dependencies:
-bash
-Copy code
 pip install pandas scikit-learn joblib
 2. Prepare the dataset:
-bash
-Copy code
 python prepare_dataset.py
 3. Train the model:
-bash
-Copy code
 python train_model.py
 4. Predict a code snippet:
-bash
-Copy code
 python predict.py

-🔍 Sample Input & Output
+Sample Input & Output
-🧾 Input (Buggy Code):
+Input (Buggy Code):
-python
-Copy code
 for i in range(5)
     print(i)
-✅ Output:
+Output:
-css
-Copy code
 The code is predicted to be BUGGY.

-👤 Created by
+Created by
 Arpita Singh

 Project: Code Quality Classification